-Owing to the more and more importance of nanopanels, for instance in the future this technology may be applied to telemedicine with important consequence, they will be dominant in this section.
+Considering the promising importance of nanopanels: in the future this technology may be applied to telemedicine with important consequence.
+They will be dominant in this section.
+For instance, energy may be supplied to nano-biomedical data transmitters in future body area networks.

-Nanotechnology will allow to manufacture products of higher quality at lower cost, a range of possibilities to produce new means of production and new kinds of resources and factors.
-This is a manufacturing system that can reproduce more manufacturing systems in a quick cheap and clean way.
-In only a few weeks, power would pass from a few to a huge number of nanofactories.
-It is a kind of revolutionary technology, manufacturing powerful, but also with many potential risks, in spite of the benefits it has (see Euroresidentes, 2011, p.
+Nanotechnology will offer, in addition to products of higher quality at lower cost, a range of possibilities to produce new means of production and new types of resources and factors.
+This is a manufacturing system that can produce more manufacturing systems (plants that produce other plants) in a quick, cheap and clean way.
+The means of production may be reproduced exponentially.
+So, in just a few weeks, power would pass from a few to several billion nanofactories.
+Thus represents a kind of revolutionary technology, manufacturing, powerful, but also with many potential risks, in addition to the benefits it has (see Euroresidentes, 2011, p.
 01).

-Developed countries estime to allocate a sum of around USD 5.5 billion to this subject.
+It is estimated that only developed countries will allocate a sum of around USD 5.5 billion to this subject.

 An important example of successful application of nanotechnology in Brazil is Empresa Brasileira de Agropecuária (Embrapa).
-One of its most remarkable products is the "electronic tongue", a device that combines chemical sensors with nanometer-thick with a computer program that detects flavors and aromas and serve to quality control and certification of wines, juices, coffees among many other products.
+It has been working with nanotechnology in various research centers and has already released some products.
+One of the most notable is perhaps the "electronic tongue", a device that combines chemical sensors with nanometer-thick with a computer program that detects flavors and aromas and serve to quality control and certification of wines, juices, coffees and other products.
+In Brazil, the budget of the Ministry of Science and Technology for the next four years is R 680 million.

-The agitation of the industrial model is directly related to the use of nanotechnology in the various branches of economic activities.
+The subversion of the industrial model is directly related to the use of nanotechnology in the various branches of economic activities.
 Follows an outline for the manufacture of electric power, which generically McKibben considered itself as a country's economy (see McKibben et al, 2009, p.
 24).

-Indeed, the use of nanotechnology in the industry production processes is a reality.
-It can be noted, for example, in the particular case of the production of electric energy through the photovoltaic panels use.
-The emphasis is placed on the competitive advantage associated to the use of nanotechnology versus the solar energy production for companies in this market segment.
+In fact, the use of nanotechnology in the production processes of industry is a reality.
+It can be seen, for example, the particular case of the production of electric energy produced by photovoltaic panels.
+The emphasis is placed on the competitive advantage associated to the use of nanotechnology to solar energy production for companies in this market segment.

-The American firm "Nanosolar", which studies are sponsored by major companies like Google or IBM, or resulting from the allocation of benefits offered by the Department of Energy, is leading the competition for energy production resulting from nanotechnology.
+The American firm "Nanosolar", which studies are sponsored by major companies like Google or IBM, or resulting from the allocation of benefits offered by the Department of Energy, is leading the race for energy production derived from nanotechnology.
 The company has named this technology as "nano-photovoltaic panels".